This topic describes how to use the Kafka connector.

 Type inference

-By default, Realtime Compute for Apache Flink displays only the first layer of data in the JSON text during type inference.
-Realtime Compute for Apache Flink infers the SQL data types based on the JSON data types and values and the data type mappings.
-The following table describes the mappings between JSON data types and Realtime Compute for Apache Flink SQL data types.
+By default, Flink displays only the first layer of data in the JSON text during type inference.
+Flink infers the SQL data types based on the JSON data types and values and the data type mappings.
+The following table lists the mappings between JSON and Flink SQL data types.

 BOOLEAN